 Our systems are protected by firewalls that are a combination of the latest in computer hardware and software to separate the Internet from TeacherPH Web servers and computer systems.
 The purpose of a firewall is to prevent unauthorized access and malicious attacks to customer information and business systems.
 By using a firewall, TeacherPH is ensuring your information is always protected.

-The Open Web Application Security Project is an online community which creates freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.
+The Open Web Application Security Project is an online community that creates freely available articles, methodologies, documentation, tools, and technologies in the field of web application security.

-If you have any additional questions or concerns related to this security practices, please email us at email@example.com or use our contact form.
+If you have any additional questions or concerns related to these security practices, please email us at email@example.com or use our contact form.